Recognition of same-sex unions in Hong Kong: QT v Director of Immigration

-A British woman (referred to as QT) sued the Immigration Department after it refused to recognise her UK civil partnership and grant her a dependant visa.
+A British woman (referred to as "QT") sued the Immigration Department after it refused to recognise her civil partnership and grant her a dependant visa.
 In February 2015, a judge agreed that the plaintiff had been discriminated against and moved the case to the High Court.
-The court heard the case on 14 May 2015.
+The court heard oral arguments on 14 May 2015.
 After prolonged deliberation, it dismissed the case in March 2016.
-The woman appealed to the Court of Appeal, which agreed to hear the case on 15 and 16 June 2017.
+The woman appealed to the Court of Appeal, which agreed to hear arguments on 15 and 16 June 2017.
 The appeal was led by prominent human rights barrister Dinah Rose.
-On 25 September 2017, the Court of Appeal reversed the High Court's dismissal and ruled in favour of the woman, finding that her partner (who works in the city) should be granted a spousal visa.
+On 25 September 2017, the Court of Appeal reversed the High Court's dismissal and ruled in favour of the woman.
 Chief Judge Andrew Cheung wrote that "times have changed and an increasing number of people are no longer prepared to accept the status quo without critical thought".
 Cheung added that the Immigration Department had failed to justify the "indirect discrimination on account of sexual orientation that QT suffers" and that "excluding a foreign worker's lawfully married (albeit same-sex) spouse or civil partner ... to join the worker is, quite obviously, counter-productive to attracting the worker to come to or remain in Hong Kong".
-The court ordered the woman and the Department to work together on an agreement and submit it to the court within 28 days.
+The court ordered the woman and the department to work together on an agreement and submit it to the court within 28 days.
 The ruling was labelled "a big win" by Raymond Chan Chi-chuen, Hong Kong's first openly gay lawmaker.
 The Hong Kong Government appealed the ruling in November 2017.

 The Court of Final Appeal handed down its ruling on 4 July 2018, finding in favour of the plaintiff and mandating immigration authorities to grant same-sex partners spousal visas that were previously only available to heterosexual couples.
 The panel of judges, led by Chief Justice Geoffrey Ma Tao-li, held that the "policy [of not granting a visa] is counterproductive and plainly not rationally connected to advancing [any] 'talent' aim" and rejected the Director's argument that same-sex unions differed from marriage, saying it was based on a "shaky foundation [and]...hardly satisfactory".
-The government stated it respected the court's ruling and would study it in detail.
-The ruling became effective on 19 September 2018, when the Director of Immigration, Erick Tsang, announced that it will favourably consider an application from a person who has entered into "a same-sex civil partnership, same-sex civil union, same-sex marriage, or opposite-sex civil partnership or opposite-sex civil union outside Hong Kong" for entry for residence as a dependant, if the person meets the normal immigration requirements.
+The government said it "respected" the court's ruling and would study it in detail.
+The ruling became effective on 19 September 2018, when the Director of Immigration, Erick Tsang Kwok-wai, announced that the Department of Immigration would favourably consider an application for residency as a dependant from a person who has entered into "a same-sex civil partnership, same-sex civil union, same-sex marriage, or opposite-sex civil partnership or opposite-sex civil union outside Hong Kong", if the person meets the normal immigration requirements.